 What is Hormonal Acne?

-A tell-tale sign of period acne is that hormonal acne tends to appear around your chin and jawline.
+A tell-tale sign of period acne is that hormonal acne tends to appear around the chin and jawline.
 Hormonal acne doesn’t just come around during puberty.
 Adult acne and acne in teens continues to occur for many people during their menstrual cycle throughout their lives.

 Acne Treatment

 Stay hydrated: Grab that reusable water bottle!
-A 2015 study found that drinking lots of water helps to not only keep your skin hydrated, but also slows down the build of dead skin cells.
+A 2015 study found that drinking lots of water helps to not only keep the skin hydrated, but also slows down the build of dead skin cells.

-Try not to pick: For some of us, this might sound nearly impossible.Try out pimple patches if you’re a pimple popper.
-They’ll help absorb your pimple gunk and keep it covered so you’re less likely to really go at it in the mirror.
-If you do pop your pimples (we all do), you can apply something topical like Polysporin to help with scarring.
+Try not to pick: For some of us, this might sound nearly impossible.
+Have your teen try out pimple patches if they're a pimple popper.
+They’ll help absorb the pimple gunk and keep it covered so they're less likely to really go at it in the mirror.
+If your teen does pop their pimples (we all do), they can apply something topical like Polysporin to help with scarring.

-You may be following all the "right" steps and still get acne.
+Your teen may be following all the "right" steps and still get acne.
 What gives?
 It's important to note that premenstrual acne/acne in general is not an indicator that someone is unhygienic or doesn't eat healthy foods.
 Some folks are just more prone to acne than others for a wide variety of reasons, and that is okay.
 Everyone is different.

 Everybody Gets Zits

 Pimples are wrapped up in the experience of being human; of growing, of changing, and going through life.
 They happen to everyone!
-The more we keep this in mind, the more we all collectively work towards normalizing a very, well, normal thing happening to our bodies and end the stigmatization of a natural bodily function.
+The more we keep this in mind, the more we all collectively work towards normalizing a very, well, normal thing happening to the body and end the stigmatization of a natural bodily function.
 Sounds like something else we talk about here, doesn't it?
 Yup, I'm talking about the menstrual cycle.
 To manage that also very normal bodily function, check out our period underwear for teens.

 There are so many amazing creators online sharing more authentic pictures of themselves, working to normalize acne and the fact that many, many people experience it, people like Sofia Grahn, Izzie Rodgers, and Shiny who remind all of us that, well, it’s just acne, and we are all so much more than that.